stevejay/artfullylondon-api/README.md

 ### Authentication

 Admin user authentication is handled using AWS Cognito while public user authentication is handled using Auth0.
-(Passwordless authentication was required for public users and AWS Cognito does not support that authentication method, as of June 2018.)
+(Passwordless authentication was required for public users and, as of June 2018, AWS Cognito does not support that authentication method.)

 ## Development